-Our sixth event will feature a Jazz style mindsession with local thought leaders on the topic of innovation and collaboration.
-Shannon Mitchell from GameTheory, Chris Thompson from Generator, David Bradbury from VCET, and Mark Naud from the VT Innovation Commons, will each lead a specifically themed round of improvised commentary on the future of collaborative spaces and how they inspire innovation in our city.
+Our sixth event featured a Jazz style mindsession with local thought leaders on the topic of innovation and collaboration.
+Shannon Mitchell from GameTheory, Chris Thompson from Generator, David Bradbury from VCET, and Mark Naud from the VT Innovation Commons, each lead a specifically themed round of improvised commentary on the future of collaborative spaces and how they inspired innovation in our city.

 About the Speakers:

 Chris Thompson is the executive director and a founder of Burlington’s Generator.
 Prior to that he directed and founded the Champlain College Art Gallery and is a former curator for the BCA Contemporary Art Center in Burlington Vermont — staging over eighty exhibitions.
 Before becoming an artist and curator Chris spent over twenty years in corporate technology management, including six years as Chief Technology Officer for Gardner’s Supply Corporation, overseeing its $35 million/year e-commerce business, and seven years as Director of Advanced Technology for Jager Di Paola Kemp Design, creators of the Burton and Xbox brands.
 Chris is a 2014 graduate of the Champlain College MFA in Emergent Media program.

 Mark’s experience and interests are in community/placemaking, innovations in non-profit organizations and social enterprises, and water resources.
 Entrepreneurship, land use and environmental law have been his core practice within those spheres.
 Prior to his present role as Exec.
 Director of the VT Innovation Commons Project, he led the Community Sailing Center, fundraising and developing its new sailing education center and community waterfront campus on Burlington’s Waterfront.
 Mark is constantly reminded how lucky he is to part of this community and that he lives on an island in Lake Champlain with his wife Lisa and two teenagers.